TETRA Technologies Inc. (TTI) Shares Down Despite Recent Market Volatility

 Evercore ISI gave a rating of “Outperform” to TTI, setting the target price at $3 in the report published on February 02nd of the previous year.

-Volatility was left at 4.56%, however, over the last 30 days, the volatility rate increased by 3.53%, as shares sank -2.84% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +8.33% upper at present.
+Volatility was left at 4.86%, however, over the last 30 days, the volatility rate increased by 6.61%, as shares sank -8.25% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -1.11% lower at present.

 Insider Trading